-Years ago new in the city of Bangalore, I walked into Sukh Sagar and a little bored of eating the idly and dosa on a daily basis got very excited with one particular menu item called “Tomato Omelette”.
-I adore eggs, the kitchen wasn’t still set and I was missing my eggs, so I ordered the Tomato Omelette instantly, that Sukh Sagar was a pure vegetarian joint didn’t even occur to me at that.
-Well you can say that the desire to eat eggs overpowered everything else.
-And then after a wait of 6 minutes dreaming of omelette with tomatoes and chilly (in my mind masala omelette), toasted white bread and tomato ketchup I came face to face with the reality of what I had ordered.
+Years ago, new in the city of Bangalore, I walked into Sukh Sagar and a little bored of eating the idly and dosa on a daily basis, I got very excited with one particular menu item called “Tomato Omelette”.
+I adore eggs, the kitchen wasn’t still set and I was missing my eggs, so I ordered the Tomato Omelette instantly.
+That Sukh Sagar was a pure vegetarian joint didn’t even occur to me at that point.
+Well, you can say that the desire to eat eggs overpowered everything else.
+And then after a wait of 6 minutes, dreaming of omelette with tomatoes and chilly (in my mind masala omelette), toasted white bread and tomato ketchup, I came face to face with the reality of what I had ordered.
 Tomato Omelette was nothing but BESAN CHILA.
-I think I even asked the waiter, but where are the eggs.
-It is purely cheating if you ask me 😉
+I think I even asked the waiter, but where are the eggs?It is purely cheating, if you ask me 😉

 Besan Cheela (Tomato Omelette)

-- Take besan, ajwain, red chili powder, coriander powder, garam masala and salt in a bowl and mix well
+- Take besan, ajwain, red chili powder, coriander powder, garam masala and salt in a bowl and mix well.

 - Add chopped onions, tomatoes and coriander to the above and mix well till the vegetables are coated with besan.
 You can add more vegetables to this, like carrots, spinach, methi etc to make it even healthier.

 - Mix in the yoghurt and little water at a time and make lump free batter.